SkogAI/claude-code-docs/docs/quickstart.md

   </Accordion>

   <Accordion title="Save time with shortcuts">
-    * Press `?` to see all available keyboard shortcuts
     * Use Tab for command completion
     * Press ↑ for command history
     * Type `/` to see all slash commands